 It may not sound very familiar, but flibanserin is a drug that promises to improve the sexual lives of many people with vaginas.
-It is the most widely prescribed treatment for premenopausal female-assigned persons suffering from female sexual interest/arousal disorder (FSIAD, a disease category that is contested and criticised for pathologising and commercially ecploiting low libido).
-The prevalence rate of FSIAD lies somewhere between 6% and 46% in premenopausal female-assigned people; amongst their postmenopausal counterparts it’s even 10% higher.
-Unfortunately, the drug is not very effective and causes significant side-effects.
+It is the most widely prescribed treatment for premenopausal female-assigned persons suffering from female sexual interest/arousal disorder (FSIAD, a disease category that is contested and criticised for pathologising and commercially exploiting people with low libido and asexuals).
+The prevalence rate of FSIAD lies somewhere between 6% and 46% in premenopausal female-assigned people; amongst their postmenopausal counterparts, it’s even 10% higher.
+Unfortunately, the drug is not very effective and causes significant side effects.

 Flibanserin users reported on average 0.5 more satisfying sexual encounters per month.
 Sexual desire went up by 0.3 on a 5-point scale.
 These improvements, reported by a meta-analysis study, are marginal.
 The side-effects of flibanserin, by contrast, are significant: flibanserin users are 2 to 4 times more likely to experience dizziness, nausea and fatigue.
 Other side effects like low blood pressure, fainting and sleepiness have been reported too, but less frequently.
 Importantly, the chance of side effects goes up when users are on oral contraception or have consumed alcohol.

-This is reason to invest in research examining this relationship between the brain and sexual desire.
+This is a reason to invest in research examining this relationship between the brain and sexual desire.
 It’s not a reason to approve a drug that simply isn’t effective enough.
-The women’s advocacy groups calling for approval rightly criticised the absence of drugs targeting FSIAD in female assigned people.
-But female assigned FSIAD patients shouldn’t be putting up with a flawed cure.
-Too often, drugs designed for female assigned persons are ineffective or come with significant side effects – the primary example being virtually all forms of female contraception.
-We should denormalise the idea that female assigned bodies are too “complex” and “mysterious” for, or simply not worthy of, appropriate medication.
+The women’s advocacy groups calling for approval rightly criticised the absence of drugs targeting FSIAD in female-assigned people.
+But female-assigned FSIAD patients shouldn’t be putting up with a flawed cure.
+Too often, drugs designed for female-assigned persons are ineffective or come with significant side effects – the primary example being virtually all forms of female contraception.
+We should denormalise the idea that female-assigned bodies are too “complex” and “mysterious” for, or simply not worthy of, appropriate medication.